Skip to main content

 For sales teams, this translates into measurable outcomes:

 • Faster qualification.
-Accounts are prioritised through AI-assisted scoring models that combine firmographic fit, intent data, and engagement signals.
+Accounts are prioritised through AI-assisted scoring models combining firmographic fit, intent data, and engagement signals.

 • Higher conversion.
 Reps engage accounts when activation signals or buying intent are at their peak.